jonaskahn/pro-jsf-html5/Chapter-1/readme.md

 ## Notes

 - Actually, since JSF 2.0, the faces-config file becomes optional because most of the JSF configuration can be defined using the Java annotations.
+- JSF Converters don't proceed in the second phase - [Apply Request Model except when you set immediate equals true](https://stackoverflow.com/a/12837663/2865414)

 ## Question & Answers